HL7/smart-app-launch/input/pages/app-launch.md

 A launch might cause the browser to navigate to:

     Location: https://app/launch?iss=https%3A%2F%2Fehr%2Ffhir&launch=xyz123

-On receiving the launch notification, the app would query the issuer's [.well-known/smart-configuration] endpoint which contains (among other details) the EHR's identifying the OAuth `authorize` and `token` endpoint URLs for use in requesting authorization to access FHIR resources.

 Later, when the app prepares its [authorization request](#step-4-authorization-code), it includes `launch` as a requested scope and includes a `launch={launch id}` URL